DCT

 I. Executive Summary and Procedural Information

-• Venue Allegations: Venue is alleged to be proper because both defendants are engaged in commercial sales and have "Places of doing Business" within the District of Colorado.
+- Venue Allegations: Venue is based on the allegation that both Defendants engage in commercial sales and have "Places of doing Business" within the District of Colorado.

-• Core Dispute: Plaintiff alleges that Defendants’ sale of a specific auto part infringes a patent for a tool designed to remove difficult-to-remove threaded connecting devices like stripped nuts or bolts.
+- Core Dispute: Plaintiff alleges that Defendants' sales of a specific auto part infringe a patent related to a tool for removing damaged or stripped threaded fasteners, such as nuts and bolts.

-• Key Procedural History: The complaint notes that the patent expired on September 20, 2015, and alleges the suit is timely filed within the six-year statute of limitations for damages.
+- Key Procedural History: The complaint notes that the patent-in-suit expired on September 20, 2015.
+It alleges the action is timely filed within the six-year statute of limitations for patent damages, which would permit recovery for infringing sales that occurred between December 11, 2013, and the patent's expiration date.

 Case Timeline